Citywide Pedestrian Plan

 Making Glendale a Great Place to Walk

-The Citywide Pedestrian Plan is a long-term plan for Glendale with near term steps for action.
+It is a long-term plan for Glendale with near term steps for action.
 The Plan will establish a comprehensive, centralized, and coordinated approach to improving pedestrian infrastructure, safety, and demand with Glendale.
 It is funded through a $500,000 Caltrans Active Transportation Program (ATP) grant.

 Walking is the most universal, affordable, healthy and environmentally-sensitive form of transportation.
-It’s how all of us get around at one time or another, whether stepping out of our cars, or off a bus!
+It’s how most of us get around at one time or another, whether stepping out of our cars, or off a bus!
 The Glendale Citywide Pedestrian Plan will make Glendale a safer, more pleasant, and more convenient place for walking.

 The plan is made up of two Parts: Part 1: Taking Stock, and Part 2: Taking Steps.